VinGarcia/ktx/README.md

-# ktx - Simple & Safe Database Transactions
+# KTX - Simple & Safe Database Transactions

 A Keep it simple Transaction manager that simplifies error handling and provides safe database transaction management with automatic rollback when errors or panics occur.